Constitutional economics: Separation of powers

 Macey demonstrates how constitutional economics can be applied to constitutions.
 Rather than looking at the political or philosophic intentions of the founders, Macey viewed the constitution through economic eyes, considering the incentives, choices, allocations, and other economics factors within the political rules of a constitution.
 Traditionally, the creation of factions has been interpreted as a political move to separate power and prevent hegemony of the state.
 Macey agrees but adds a caveat.
 He maintains a real economic incentive to factions existed which compelled the Founders to separate government.

 Macey argued that if government is not separated into distinct powers, the possibility of extensive rent-seeking threatens the efficiency of the government due to self-interested groups or individuals lobbying to political powers for their goals.
 In Macey's interpretation of Madison, the separation of powers channels lobbyists into the competitive, more efficient market by raising transaction costs so much that private market means are less expensive than appealing to the various separate powers of government.
-Macey the quantifies legislation on a standard supply-demand curve, where the demand is the interest groups’ desire for laws and the supply is the legislation’s provision.
+Macey then quantifies legislation on a standard supply-demand curve, where the demand is the interest groups' desire for laws and the supply is the legislation's provision.
 He argues that separation of powers shifts the supply curve left, raising the price and decreasing the quantity of legislation.